YashanFernando/JsonObjectValidator/README.md

 - Verifying lists of different types
   - It should be possible to create an `Expectation` that expects a `JsonNode` or a `JsonElement` and do custom deserialization but it'll be non-trivial

-## TODO

-- Setup as a nuget package
-- Push to Nuget.org
-- Add releases

 ## How it works